-The IPU software stack compiles and executes applications written in ML frameworks such as TensorFlow and PyTorch.
-It consists of a compiler, a host runtime, and a set of libraries supported by the IPU device driver.
+Graphcore provides a software stack, known as Poplar, for compiling and executing applications written in ML frameworks such as TensorFlow and PyTorch.
+Poplar consists of a compiler, a host runtime, and a set of libraries supported by the IPU device driver.

-Compiler.
-Given a computation graph representing a task (e.g., a TensorFlow XLA graph), the compiler partitions each layer of the graph between tiles, so that each tile holds a part of the model state (weights and activations for some layers) and a part of the input data.
-The compiler also assigns resources (threads, memory) to each node of the graph, schedules its computation, and finally emits specialized code for each tile.
+Compilation.
+The Poplar compiler is responsible for compiling a computation graph representing a task (e.g., a TensorFlow XLA graph) into IPU binaries.
+Compilation involves statically partitioning each layer in the computation graph between tiles, with each tile holding a part of the model state (weights and activations for some layers) and a part of the input data.
+The compiler assigns resources (threads, memory) to each node of the graph, schedules its computation, and emits specialized code for each tile.